2025 Potomac River mid-air collision: NTSB preliminary report and recommendations

 The NTSB released a preliminary report on March 11, 2025, accompanied by two urgent safety recommendations to the FAA regarding flight traffic decongestion.
 Investigators reviewed years of encounters between helicopters and commercial aircraft near Reagan National Airport, finding that "at least one traffic collision avoidance system (TCAS) resolution advisory was triggered per month" since 2011.

 Helicopters flying within the route 4 corridor, which is designated for operations "at or below 200 ft," would have only 75 ft of vertical separation from a plane landing on runway 33 if flying directly over the eastern shoreline of the Potomac River.
 Since route 4 lacks lateral boundaries or instructions to operate a defined distance from the shoreline, this already minimal separation decreases further when a helicopter operates farther from the shore.
 This vertical separation also decreases if an airplane is operating below the 3° visual glidepath provided by runway 33's precision approach path indicator (PAPI).
 The board concluded that the proximity of route 4 to runway 33's approach path posed "an intolerable risk to aviation safety."

 The NTSB urgently recommended that the FAA close route 4 near the airport during runway 33 landings or opposite-direction takeoffs and designate an alternate helicopter route during those times.
 NTSB Chair Jennifer Homendy expressed anger that the FAA had not used the same near-miss data her investigators relied on to identify the risk and examine the helicopter routes before the crash occurred and said, "It does make me angry, but it also makes me feel incredibly devastated for families that are grieving."
+The near-miss data from October 2021 to December 2024 highlighted 15,214 close-proximity events between helicopters and commercial planes, including 85 incidents that were dangerously separated less than 1,500 feet horizontally and 200 feet vertically.

+Findings and recommendations

+The NTSB held a three-day investigative hearing from July 30 to August 1, 2025, and a public meeting on this investigation on January 27, 2026.
+It published 74 findings and 50 recommendations to prevent similar accidents in the future.

+The probable cause of the accident, according to the NTSB, was the placement of a helicopter route in close proximity to a runway approach path by the Federal Aviation Administration's (FAA).
+The FAA did not regularly evaluate route safety data and did not implement recommendations proposed to reduce risk of midair collision near Ronald Reagan Washington National Airport.
+Also, the air traffic system was overreliant on visual separation for efficiency, discarding the inherent limitations of this "see-and-avoid" concept, and the helicopter crew did not apply visual separation, causing the collision.